Multi-Period Sparse Optimization for Proactive Grid Blackout Diagnosis: Experiments

 \section{Experiments}

-This Section conducts experiments to evaluate the efficacy of our proposed multi-period method, by answering the following questions: \begin{enumerate} \item \textbf{Q1.
-Persistency:} how persistent are the identified vulnerability locations from our proposed method compared to the baseline method \cite{SparseFeas}? \item \textbf{Q2.
-Sparsity \& total compensations} do we sacrifice sparsity and total compensations while enforcing persistency? \item \textbf{Q3.
-Scalability:} how does our algorithm scale with the system size? \end{enumerate}
+This section conducts experiments to evaluate the efficacy of our proposed multi-period method, by answering the following questions: \begin{enumerate} \item \textbf{Q1.
+Persistency}: how persistent are the identified vulnerability locations from our proposed method compared to the baseline method \cite{SparseFeas}? \item \textbf{Q2.
+Sparsity \& total compensations}: do we sacrifice sparsity and total compensations while enforcing persistency? \item \textbf{Q3.
+Scalability}: how does our algorithm scale with the system size? \end{enumerate}

-We test and compare two methods: \begin{itemize} \item \textbf{(Proposed) Multi-period method} in Section \ref{sec:method} \item \textbf{(Baseline) Single-scenario method }\cite{SparseFeas} that solves Problem \ref{prob: single scenario sparse diagnosis} separately for each scenario \end{itemize}
+We test and compare two methods: \begin{itemize} \item \textbf{(Proposed) Multi-period method} in Section \ref{sec:method}; \item \textbf{(Baseline) Single-scenario method }\cite{SparseFeas} that solves Problem \ref{prob: single scenario sparse diagnosis} separately for each scenario. \end{itemize}

-\textbf{Case data and experiment settings}: This paper tests on standard IEEE cases of transmission systems.
-For each test case, we generate $T=10$ synthetic collapsed (i.e., blackout) scenarios by increasing the load factor incrementally.
+This paper tests on standard IEEE cases of transmission systems.
+For each test case, we generate $T=10$ synthetic collapsed scenarios by increasing the load factor incrementally.
 Load factor is the scaling factor used to increase the original power load.
-Notably, although this paper mainly experiments on uniformly growing load factors across the entire grid, the proposed work itself is agnostic to demand patterns, and applies without generality to uneven load growth where some areas grow faster than others.
+Notably, the proposed work itself is agnostic to demand patterns.
+Sections \ref{sec: persistency result}-\ref{sec: scalability result} mainly focus on uniformly growing load factors across the entire grid, whereas Section \ref{sec: extended experiments} applies the method to uneven load-growth cases where some locations/areas grow faster than others.

 In Section \ref{sec: persistency result}, we show results of \textsc{case30} and \textsc{case2383wp} \cite{matpower-case30-118-300-2383wp}, evaluating location persistency (Definition \ref{def: location persistency}) and set persistency (Definition \ref{def: set persistency}) of baseline method and proposed multi-period method.
 In Section \ref{sec: sparsity and total compensation}, we compare their sparsity and total compensation.
-Finally, in Subsection \ref{sec: scalability result}, test cases of different sizes are used to evaluate run time and scalability.
-All experiments were conducted on a Microsoft Windows 11 desktop with 3.6 GHz Intel i7-12700K Core and 32 GB RAM.
+In Subsection \ref{sec: scalability result}, test cases of different sizes are used to evaluate run time and scalability.
+Section \ref{sec: extended experiments} further demonstrates the effectiveness of the proposed method under uneven load-growth scenarios.
+All experiments were conducted on a Microsoft Windows 11 desktop with 3.6~GHz Intel i7-12700K Core and 32 GB RAM.